peteroupc/html3dutil/doc/Curve.md

 <a name='Curve_evaluate'></a>
 ### Curve#evaluate(u)

-Finds the position of this curve at the given U coordinate.
+Finds the position of this curve at the given u-coordinate.

 #### Parameters

-* `u` (Type: number)<br>U coordinate of a point on the curve.
+* `u` (Type: number)<br>The Ucoordinate of a point on the curve.

 #### Return Value